Frequently Asked Questions

 Additional statements of support for this innovative model from the Sisters of Mercy and Archbishop Zinkula can be found here.

-A strategic combination will allow both institutions to share resources, administrative functions, and economies of scale to achieve cost savings and operational efficiencies, providing long-term sustainability for the universities and reduced costs for students and families.
+The strategic combination will allow both institutions to share resources, administrative functions, and economies of scale to achieve cost savings and operational efficiencies, providing long-term sustainability for the universities and reduced costs for students and families.

 We will update this FAQ as we move forward in the process.
 Consider bookmarking this page and checking back regularly for updates.
 We also will reach out proactively to our communities with updates.